FeanorTheElf/feanor-math/Readme.md

  - Basic linear algebra over principal ideal rings.
  - Miller-Rabin test to check primality of integers.
  - A baby-step-giant-step and factorization-based algorithm to compute arbitrary discrete logarithms.
- - Faugere's F4 to compute Gröbner basis.
+ - Buchberger's algorithm (F4-style) to compute Gröbner basis.

 Unfortunately, operations with polynomials over infinite rings (integers, rationals, number fields) are currently very slow, since efficient implementation require a lot of care to prevent coefficient blowup, which I did not have time or need to invest.